maximevanheusden/agile-bible/src/roles.md

 # Roles

+## Account Manager
+### Goal
+Builds and maintains strong, long-term relationships with clients.

+### Tasks
+* Communication between the customer and the product team
+* Detecting needs of customers
+* Active search for new development opportunities
+* Responsible for overall customer succes

 ## Scrum Master
 ### Goal
-Protecting the Scrum process and preventing distractions.
+Facilitate and optimize the Scrum process best fitted for the team and preventing distractions.

 ### Tasks
 * Planning